flhoest/Rubrik/README.md

 ## Background

-This project's goal is to provide anyone who needs to script automation, a collection of functions that call Rubrik's API.
-I was facing some challenges around MS SQL DR and I had to start writing some functions to make a good use of what Rubrik is offering.
+This project's goal is to provide anyone who needs to script automation, a collection of functions that call Rubrik's APIs.
+I was facing some challenges around MS SQL DR and I had to start writing some functions to make a good use of what Rubrik is offering out of the box.

 ## Getting Started